planningcenter/api-docs/source/index.md

 Gotchas:

-* Resources are wrapped in an object that looks like this: `{ "data": { ... } }`.
+* Resources are wrapped in an object that looks like this: `{ "data": { "type": "Thing", "id": "1", "attributes": { ... } } }`.
-  This means you will need to dive one layer down into any API result to get the resource you're looking for.
-* Creating or updating resources also requires that same `data` key.
-Put the resource's attributes _inside_ the "data" object.
+* Creating or updating resources also requires that same structure.
+Be sure to pass the "type" key and put the resource's attributes _inside_ the "attributes" object.

 # Dates & Times